Illinois Central Railroad: Canadian National Railway (1998–present)

 On February 11, 1998, the IC was purchased for about $2.4 billion in cash and shares by Canadian National Railway (CN).
 Integration of operations began July 1, 1999.

+In November 2020, as part of celebrations for the 25th anniversary of CN's privatization, the company unveiled a series of locomotives repainted in the schemes of the company's predecessor and subsidiary railroads.
+GE ET44AC No. 3008, which was repainted in the black livery of IC, along with the logos of that company.

 Locomotives

 Passenger train service

 Illinois Central was the major carrier of passengers on its Chicago-to-New Orleans mainline and between Chicago and St. Louis.
 IC also ran passengers on its Chicago-to-Omaha line, though it was never among the top performers on this route.
 Illinois Central's largest passenger terminal, Central Station, stood at 12th Street east of Michigan Avenue in Chicago.
 Due to the railroad's north–south route from the Gulf of Mexico to the Great Lakes, Illinois Central passenger trains were one means of transport during the African American Great Migration of the 1920s.

 Illinois Central's most famous train was the Panama Limited, a premier all-Pullman car service between Chicago and New Orleans, with a section breaking off at Carbondale to serve St. Louis.
 In 1949, it added a daytime all-coach companion, the City of New Orleans, which operated with a St. Louis section breaking off at Carbondale and a Louisville section breaking off at Fulton, Kentucky.
 In 1967, due to losses incurred by the operation of the train, the Illinois Central combined the Panama Limited with a coach-only train called the Magnolia Star.

 On May 1, 1971, Amtrak took over intercity rail service.
 It retained service over the IC mainline, but dropped the Panama Limited in favor of the City of New Orleans.
 However, since it did not connect with any other trains in either New Orleans or Chicago, Amtrak moved the route to an overnight schedule and brought back the Panama Limited name.
 However, it restored the City of New Orleans name in 1981, while retaining the overnight schedule.
-This was to capitalize on the popularity of a song about the train written by Steve Goodman and performed by Arlo Guthrie.
+This was to capitalize on the popularity of a song about the train, called City of New Orleans (song) written by Steve Goodman and performed by Arlo Guthrie.
 Willie Nelson's recording of the song was #1 on the Hot Country Charts in 1984.